2022 Hard CoverFourth Edition follows the same route but I have added Memorials and places that are new and interesting.

-I was also able to insert a few special moments I had made traveling around the Mall with Honor Flight hubs.
-In the Arlington Cemetery section of the book, I used this picture from a Stars and Stripes hub in the Arlington Cemetery section and as in the past the photo of Honor Flight Chicago at the WWII Memorial.
-I am happy that I had a few trips around the Mall that allowed me an idea of the depth and importance of the Honor Flight experience.
+I've encountered more than a few special moments traveling around the Mall with Honor Flight hubs.
+In the Arlington Cemetery section of the book, I used this picture from a Stars and Stripes flight.
+I am happy that I had a few trips around the Mall allowing me an idea of the depth and importance of the Honor Flight experience.

 HONOR FLIGHTA Stars and Stripes Veteran was given a special few moments with his nephew.
-Paula Nelson of Stars and Stripes allowed me along for this unexpected moment which is what Honor Flight is all about.
+Paula Nelson of Stars and Stripes allowed me along for this special and reverential moment.